What is Libertarian Socialism?

 That means in order to get there, we have to start by changing our culture.

 There are many potential models for Libertarian Socialism, both inside and outside the western “Anarchist” tradition.
 Ideologies are useful lenses to understand sets of ideas, but they all blur at the edges and carry baggage.
 If we can shed that baggage, we open up new possibilities.

-What follows is one of a nearly infinite number of potential proposals for how a left libertarian society might look.
+What follows is one of a nearly infinite number of potential proposals for how a libertarian socialist society might look.
 Other visions might be radically different in important areas.
-These are my own thoughts and I’ve borrowed heavily from thinkers and writers in the anarchosyndicalist, democratic socialist, social ecologist, indigenist, communalist, and chicano nationalist movements as well as more traditional mutualist writers.
+These are my own thoughts and I’ve borrowed heavily from thinkers and writers in the anarchosyndicalist, mutualist, social ecologist, indigenist, communalist, and chicano nationalist and black nationalist movements.

 What might a left libertarian society look like?

-This is an important point, in virtually all pre-state societies local communities were more or less self governing.
-A king or an emperor might demand taxes for protection, but the day to day life of the village and town was controlled by the people who lived there.
+This is an important point, in virtually all pre-state societies, local communities were more or less self governing.
+A king or an emperor might demand taxes for protection, but outside of capital cities, the day to day life of a village or town was controlled by the people who lived there.
 This idea of a strong central government that makes all the important decisions about people’s lives is less than 400 years old!
 Looking at the incredible damage capitalism and the state have wrought in that time, it’s clear that the State is a failed experiment.

 So what do you replace it with?
-While it would be absurd for me to try to legislate the political structure of a hypothetical future society from my desk, there are a few core principles that are common across the various political traditions I draw from.
+While it would be absurd for me to try to legislate the political structure of a hypothetical future society from my desk, there are a few core principles that are common across the various political traditions mentioned above.

 - Free association – society should be organized from the bottom up, not the top down, and that organization should be voluntary.
 If a community wishes to secede from a larger body to which they are attached it is their absolute right to do so.